YuanZhao940711/Watermarking_In_FaceID/README.md

 # Watermarking_In_FaceID

-Official implementation of our "Watermarking Face image's identity to defence Deepfake abuse" paper for both training and evaluation.
+Official implementation of our "Proactive Deepfake Defence via Identity Watermarking" paper for both training and evaluation.

 ## Paper Abstract